jonnonz1/nz-statute-book/acts/public/1998/land-transport-act-1998.md

 ## Part 15 — Miscellaneous provisions

 ### 208 Appointment of enforcement officers and dangerous goods enforcement officers
-(1) The Commissioner may, by warrant, appoint a person who is not a sworn member of the Police to be— (a) an enforcement officer for the purposes of—
+(1) The Commissioner may, by warrant, appoint a person who is not a constable to be— (a) an enforcement officer for the purposes of—
     (i) this Act:
     (ii) Part 2 of the Land Transport Management Act 2003:
     (iii) the Public Transport Management Act 2008; or (b) a dangerous goods enforcement officer.
-(2) The Commissioner may, by warrant, appoint any sworn member of the Police to be a dangerous goods enforcement officer.
+(2) The Commissioner may, by warrant, appoint any constable to be a dangerous goods enforcement officer.
 (3) The Agency may, by warrant, appoint an employee of the Agency to be— (a) an enforcement officer for the purposes of—
     (i) any of Parts 4A, 4B, 6A, and 6B, including any rules or regulations made in relation to transport services, or sections 22B, 22C, 36B, 113(2)(f), 113A, 115, 118(6), 124, 128A, 128B, 135(1A), 138, and 139: